-The following procedures assume a main optical system with an even number (zero is even) of reflections, e.g., refractor, Schmidt-Cassegrain, Ritchie-Chretien, etc. They also assume that internal and off-axis guiding configurations add a single reflection in the path to the guide sensor.
+The following procedures assume a main optical system with an even number (zero is even) of reflections, e.g., refractor, Schmidt-Cassegrain, Ritchie-Chretien, etc. Also assumed is an external guidescope or an internal guider, neither of which add reflections (as would an off-axis guider, see section 2.3.1).
 Finally, it is assumed that a GEM flip with a rotator includes unrotation of the imager package to keep the PA constant across the flip.
 These are the most common configurations.